 Wire Transfer vs EFT

-Wire transfer and EFT (electronic fund transfer) are related with each other.
-Both mainly involves the transferring of money and/or funds from a person/business to the other.
-These two systems are used daily in different establishments around the world like in hotels, airplanes, ticket booths, restaurants and many more others.
+As wire transfer and EFT (electronic fund transfer) are related to one another, it is a good to know the difference between wire transfer and EFT.
+Both wire transfer and EFT mainly involve the transferring of money and/or funds from a person/business to the other.
+These two systems are used daily in different establishments around the world such as hotels, air planes, ticket booths, restaurants and many others.

 The process wherein funds (money) are transferred electronically via a computer system is called EFT or Electronic Fund Transfer.
-Common examples of EFT that you may have encountered already are credit cards, debit cards, ATM cards and online bank accounts.
-What’s great in EFT is that when you’re transferring money to other country, the currency is automatically calculated and converted.
+The transaction may take place within the same bank or financial institution, or across different banks.
+Common examples of EFT that one may have encountered already are credit cards, debit cards, electronic bill payments, wire transfers, direct debit, etc. EFT is beneficial in a way that when money is being transferred to another country, the currency is automatically calculated and converted.

-• EFT is the process of transferring funds whereas wire transfer is the act the moment you transfer funds from one place/bank to the other.
+• EFT is the process of transferring funds electronically whereas wire transfer is the act of transferring funds from one account to another.

 • Wire transfer is bank-to-bank transaction and more useful and convenient for fund transfers internationally while EFT, in addition to wire transfer, is also suitable for domestic transactions like paying for bills, groceries and other merchants.